Phone & WhatsApp: +66 96 916 3287

 Signs and Symptoms of Nervous System Dysregulation

-The signs of dysregulation vary depending on your history and stress patterns.
+Signs of dysregulation vary, depending on individual history of exposure to stress and trauma.
 They can be emotional, physical, or behavioural.

 Emotional Symptoms